Prince Ice World: History

 Prince Ice World was the first ice show in Japan and was originally called "Viva!
 Ice World".
 It was founded by Prince Hotels, Inc. in 1978, and early performances took place at Shinagawa Skate Center.
 The show developed into an annual event, and the first five seasons included Japanese champions Miwa Fukuhara, Nobu Sato (father of Yuka Sato), and Minoru Sano.
 In 1985, "Viva!
 Ice World" expanded to other Japanese cities with shows in Kyoto, Fukuoka, Nagoya and Sapporo, and finally, in 1988 "Viva!
 Ice World" was renamed to "Prince Ice World."

+In 1978 Shinobu Watanabe and Minoru Sano starred in the initial Prince Hotel Ice Shows.
 1992 Olympic silver medalist Midori Ito starred in Prince Ice World in the 1990s with Yuka Sato and Junko Yaginuma.
-Fans bearing flowers and gifts flocked to see favorites Shizuka Awakawa, Takeshi Honda, Fumie Suguri, Miki Ando, Mao Asada,and Daisuke Takahashi.
+Fans bearing flowers and gifts flocked to see favorites Shizuka Awakawa, Takeshi Honda, Fumie Suguri, Miki Ando, Mao Asada, and Daisuke Takahashi.
 International guest stars through the years have included Ilia Kulik, Jozef Sabovcik, Elena Leanova Andrei Khvalko, Evgeni Pluschenko, and Alexei Yagudin.